tobeaprogrammer/AmazonPriceMonitor-Python/README.md

 <div>
     <h3><u><i>Project Description :</u></i></h3>
     <p style ="text-indent:40px">
       &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;The Python Program uses a JSON input and checks for the prices of the prodcuts based on the URL provided.
 If the price is lower than the price provided in the JSON, it will send a email with price change details and the URL to the mentioned email id.
 The ProductMonitor_Amazon.py file contains the code to perform all the operations.
 This can be mapped to a task in the task scheduler or a job on jenkins.
 [Recommended : Triggered every 24 hours].
-The Input files are in the JSON folder.
+THe json input files are located in the JSON Folder.
     </p>
     <br/>
   <div name="setup">